ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/README.md

 This project analyzes **2.59M+ household-level transactions** from the **Dunnhumby Retail Store dataset** to drive a targeted intervention in underperforming stores.
 By combining **RFM customer segmentation**, **campaign ROI analysis**, and **time-of-day optimization**, the work delivers a prioritized, 60-day action plan projected to generate **≈$15K in incremental revenue**.

-An interactive **Tableau dashboard** enables real-time monitoring of store performance, customer segments, and campaign response — empowering managers to act on insights immediately.
+An interactive **Tableau dashboard** enables real-time monitoring of store performance, customer segments, and campaign response, empowering managers to act on insights immediately.

 ---